Fly-Loong/Android-Database/README.md

 Introduction
 ====
-This is an Android Database library for easy using database.
+This is an Android Database library for easy using database.<br>
 If it helps you, please do me a favour to give a Star or Fork it :), thanks.

 How to include the library into your project